HealthDataInsight/attribute_descriptors/README.md

       programmatic_name: lastname
       valid_pattern: /\D*/

-You can generate the needed HTML for a form with  `User.firstname.as_input_field` and validate directy with `User.new.valid?`.
+You can then access this data where it makes sense.
+For example `User.firstname` will give you the metadata for the first name.
+Accessing from the instance is also possible (e.g. `user.metadata`).

-The metadata for every model/class is always reachable, giving you the freedom to hack around, remove or build on top of it.
+The benefit of all this is that you can encapsulate and re-use data descriptions in classes.
+In conjunction with Rails some helper methods are also attached to the classes bases on the metadata for creating forms and altering validations on an attribute level.

 Usage
 -----

 First you need to describe your data in a YAML file.
-You are free to name the file whatever you want.
+Below we describe properties of a user.

 config/metadata/user.yml: